-• Ten pairs of vendors were able to interoperate successfully by exchanging the Duke Energy model file, thus demonstrating scalability of their products to handle larger model files.
-However, import times varied from 20 minutes to import directly to an Oracle database to several hours for import into an engineering/modeling tool capable of displaying one-line diagrams.
+- Four pairs of vendors were able to interoperate successfully by exchanging the Duke Energy model file, thus demonstrating scalability of their products to handle larger model files.
+However, import times varied from 20 minutes to import directly to an Oracle database to several hours for import into an engineering/modeling tool capable of displaying one-line diagrams. - Four pairs of vendors were also able to successfully exchange the CAISO model file. - ABB and Siemens successfully imported all large model files exported by other vendors.

-Table 3-5Interoperation with Duke Energy Model
+Table 3-5Interoperation with Duke Energy and CAISO Models